cldmnky/ksdns/README.md

 External-dns will now create records in the (internal) delegated zone for the cluster.
 The records should be resolvable form the internal network only.

 If you need a let's encrypt cert, request a cert for a record in `ksdns`.
 Cert-manager will setup the DNS verification in the public R53 zone and `ksdns` will make sure that the service is resolvable inside your network.

-zone: blahonga.me in R53, <cluster>.service.blahonga.me delegation setup in R53, pointing to the `ksdns` `CoreDNS`deployment.

 ## Getting Started